bevyengine/bevy-website/content/learn/book/ecs/_index.md

 * the primary key of this database is the [`Entity`](https://docs.rs/bevy/latest/bevy/ecs/entity/struct.Entity.html) identifier, which can be used to look up specific entities using [`Query::get(my_entity)`](https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.Query.html#method.get)

 Of course, this database is not very well-normalized: not all entities will have every component!
-We can use this to specialize behavior between entities: only performing work on them in our systems if they have the correct combination of components.
+We can use this fact to specialize behavior between entities: systems only perform work on entities with the correct combination of components.
 You don't want to apply gravity to entities without a position in your world, and you're only interested in using the UI layout algorithm to control the layout of UI entities!

 When we want to go beyond this tabular data storage, we can use **resources**: global singletons which store data in monolithic blobs.
 You might use resources to store one-off bits of state like the game's score, use it to interface with other libraries, or store secondary data structures like indexes to augment your use of entity-component data.
-Just like with components on entities, resources are accessed by type and you can only have one resource of each Rust type.

-In order to actually perform logic on all of this data, we must use systems, which are automatically run by our scheduler.
+In order to actually manipulate all of this data in interesting ways, we must use systems.
-**Systems** are Rust functions which request specific data from the world, as declared in their system parameters (function arguments): generally resources and entities that have a particular combination of components using queries.
+**Systems** are Rust functions which request specific data from the world, as declared in their system parameters (function parameters): generally resources and entities that have a particular combination of components using queries.
+Systems are Rust functions that request data from the `World` (such as resources or entities with particular components) in order to perform tasks.
+All of the rules and behaviours of our game are governed by systems.
 Once the systems are added to our app the **scheduler** takes in this information and automatically runs our systems: typically once during each pass of the **game loop**.

 Bevy's scheduler is remarkably powerful: it uses the information about data access defined in our system parameters to automatically run systems in parallel.